3 Ways to Create a More Diverse Candidate Pool

 On top of this, connecting with organizations supporting underrepresented groups demonstrates the employer’s proactivity and overall willingness to learn.

-Where to start building relationships
+Where to start building relationships:

 You might start with a connection you have in the local community and ask for an introduction.
 If you find you don’t have the relevant connections, your local YMCA can be a great place resource.